shekar5/terraform-zero-to-hero/Project-1/about_project.md

-# Terraform AWS Web Architecture
+# Terraform AWS Web Architecture : this Project is simple with no modules, loops..To understand basic.

 This project creates a highly available web application using:
 - VPC with multi-AZ public subnets